Skip to main content

 What is a clearing account?

-A payment clearing account is for tracking undeposited funds or funds in transit from your payment provider to your checking account.
-Similar to the concept of a suspense account or a holding account, clearing accounts exist as an account to record an entry that is waiting to be categorized.
+A payment clearing account is used for tracking undeposited funds or funds in transit from your payment provider to your checking account.
+Similar to the concept of a suspense account or a holding account, clearing accounts exist as an accounts to record an entry that is waiting to be categorized.
 The clearing account has to be set up as a Current Asset account in the accounting system.

 Will my deposits match with the Gateway Payouts?